 Top tip: Keep an eye out for robins and other garden birds lurking nearby when you turn over the soil – they are on the lookout for juicy worms and pests to turn into a tasty treat.

-The soil has been warmed by summer sun and is now dampened by seasonal showers, so between September and November you should take the most of these ideal conditions and prioritise your perennials.
+The soil has been warmed by summer sun and is now dampened by seasonal showers, so between September and November you should make the most of these ideal conditions and prioritize your perennials.

 They can be planted, moved and divided now, ideally on a still, overcast day when wind and sun won’t dry out the roots.

 When planting and moving, create a hole large enough to take all the roots, but no deeper than the rootball itself.

 Add some bone meal to the soil as this will break down over winter and feed the roots when regrowth starts in spring.